 A person who possesses a fake ID card can be charged with either a summary of misdemeanor offenses of Possession of a False Identification Card.
 If a person who is stopped by police lies about their name, address, date of birth, or other identifying information, he or she is charged with False Identification to Law Enforcement.

 Free Initial Consultation

 If the person is convicted, the court will impose a sentence that could include fines, probation, and a suspension of Pennsylvania driving privileges.
-Also, as noted above, the criminal record can impair a person's ability to be employed in the future.
-If you or a loved one has been charged with a Fake ID offense, contact State College criminal defense attorney Jason S. Dunkle for a free consultation at 814-954-1094 or email us now.
+Also, as noted above, a criminal record can impair a person's ability to be employed in the future.
+If you or a loved one has been charged with a fake ID offense, contact State College criminal defense attorney Jason S. Dunkle for a free consultation at 814-954-1094 or email us now.